GOLD SCALES ENTRY

 Guru Dev.

-Mind if the teachings are held to be a primary source or not, and by whom.
+Mind whether the teachings are held to be a primary source or not, and by whom.
 Try to chew on them a little to note the tastes that develop.
 Good and staunch teachings may assist you throughout life if you regulate your life in conformity to basic ideas of some of them.
-Yet how does one decide which spiritual paths and truths are worth following and which are not?
-It depends on your circumstances also.
-The Kalama Sutra of Buddhism hopefully sheds light on this probable dilemma.
+Yet how do we decide which spiritual paths and truths are worth following and which are not?
+It depends in part on our circumstances, in part on ourselves, in part on the impressions that we are given.
+Yet, the stand of the Kalama Sutra of Buddhism hopefully sheds light on this probable dilemma.

-Sutras offer handy advice – and in the Sigalovada Sutra he offers a concise "instruction manual" for how laypeople can live happy and fulfilling lives.
-It helps to know who your real friends are, how children and parents can live happily together [DN 31], how to safeguard your material possessions [AN 4.255], what sorts of things are and are not worth talking about [AN 10.69], how to cope with grief [AN 5.49], and much else.
-They offer handy advice on how to find happiness, no matter what your life-situation may be, no matter what you call yourself, "Buddhist" or something else, and you get tips on how to meditate [e.g., MN 118, DN 22].
+Still, sutras from the main Buddhist traditions offer handy advice – and in the Sigalovada Sutra Buddha offers a concise "instruction manual" for how lay persons can live happy and fulfilling lives.
+It helps to know who your real friends are, how children and parents can live happily together [◦DN 31], how to safeguard your material possessions [◦AN 4.255], what sorts of things are and are not worth talking about [AN 10.69], how to cope with grief [AN 5.49], and much else.
+They offer handy advice on how to find happiness, no matter what your life-situation may be, no matter what you call yourself, "Buddhist" or something else, and you get tips on how to meditate [e.g., ◦MN 118, DN 22].

 Maybe you have already tasted the pleasure that comes to the fore in a concentrated mind [AN 5.28].
 Seeing your own personal experiences described and put into a wider scenario inspires confidence, and you get a feel of how things are going within yourself.
 It can take time.

-When you study Buddhist sutras, there is no such thing as a "definitive" translation.
+Buddhism is for self-help, including a balanced life of work and meditation.
+TM offers great help in this line.
 Buddha spoke of dukkha (suffering, stress etc) and nirvana (great happiness, not really dying out), concepts that have been filtered by translators and coloured by many of them.
 One translator equates dukkha with "suffering" and nirvana with "unbinding".
 Others find "stress" and "quenching" more to the point, and so on.
 Mastery of Sanskrit and Pali is not required to live out Buddhism, but it helps against misleading and slanted notions and biases of translators.

 As for Buddha's teachings, when you truly understand what he teaches, and what lies in on all levels, maybe you have become a Buddha yourself.
 That would be good.
 And maybe you need to dig a little deeper.